-SXTXState is comprised of mass communication graduate students at Texas State University – San Marcos who were competitively selected to participate.
+SXTXState is comprised of four mass communication graduate students at Texas State University who were competitively selected to participate.
 Dr. Cindy Royal is the advising faculty member for the project.
-They’ll be covering the 2013 South By Southwest Interactive Conference in Austin, TX that will be held March 8 – 12.
-The project is now in its sixth year.
+They’ll be covering the 2014 South By Southwest Interactive Conference in Austin, Texas, that will be held from March 7 – 11.
+The project is now in its seventh year.

 The SXTXState Team

 Jacob Ehrnstein is a graduate student at Texas State University working toward a Masters in Mass Communication with a focus on new media.
 He earned his undergraduate degree at Texas State in English.
 Jacob has a wide range of experiences from internships throughout his undergrad and graduate work; development at the Texas Tribune, Social Media Marketing at Get Smart Content, and most recently doing pay-per-click advertising at Volusion.He now works full time at Volusion as a Search Marketing Specialist.

 Jacob is passionate about learning, technology, and pushing himself not only intellectually, but also physically.
 He is an avid runner and has recently developed a passion for open water swimming.

 He is currently in his final semester at Texas State.

 Priscillia Seelan is pursuing her Master of Arts in Mass Communication at Texas State University.
 She earned her Bachelor of Arts in Mass Communication at the Curtin University of Technology in Perth, Australia and has since been working in at leading radio stations as well as in TV in both London and in her home country of Malaysia.
 She has also worked in marketing and PR for a various organizations including a non-profit national breast cancer awareness organization in Malaysia and maintained a relationship advice column in a monthly Malaysian magazine.